97ish07/ElectroGridApplicationFrontend/README.md

 # ElectroGridApplicationFrontend
 # About the Project
+ElectroGrid (EG) is the company who maintains the power grid of the country.
+They have a system to monitor the power consumption of the users, generate the monthly bills and automatically send to the users, and accept the online payments from the users.
-This is the frontend development for inquiry management function in eletrogrid web application. customers can add , view , update and delete inquiries .
+This is the frontend development for inquiry management function in eletrogrid web application and also this is rich web-based application using the Form and Grid pattern to perform CRUD operations

 # Tools and Technologies used
 • View: HTML, CSS, Bootstrap